 If you are applying to register a charity and need a new password, you can request it through our online service.

 Complete your annual return

-You can read how to complete your annual return online.
+You can read how to prepare complete your annual return online.

 Change your charity details